larsoyd/Arch_KDE_Tutorial/arch_kde_tutorial.md

 #
 # loglevel=3 just increases verbosity in logging.
 #
+# zswap.compressor=lz4 switches compressor to lz4 from zstd, lz4 is considered faster
+#
 # If you are using AMDGPU and Radeon and it insists on using Radeon instead,
 # You can add either of these depending on your card here to force the loading of AMDGPU:
 #